-The Treasury Management section shall seek to ensure that there is nil balance in the Council's main bank accounts at the close of each working day, in order to minimise the amount of bank overdraft interest payable, and maximise the amount of credit interest receivable.
+The Treasury Management section shall seek to keep to a minimum the balance in the Council's main bank accounts at the close of each working day, in order to minimise the amount of bank overdraft interest payable, and maximise the amount of credit interest receivable.
 Borrowing or lending shall be arranged in order to achieve this aim.